40 Watt Club: Background

 In April 1981, with new partner Steve Allen, Scales migrated the club to a larger space at 256 West Clayton Street.
 Amenities such as a stage and hot water were added, as was a second bathroom.
 True to the 40 Watt method it was assembled with found materials (including toilet and sink) and volunteer labor.
 Local artist and musician David Hannon Pierce created the first iteration of the club's famous logo, as well as all the updated variations still in use.

 Doug Hoechst bought the club from Allen and Scales and, in 1983, moved it to 382 East Broad Street and renamed it "40 Watt Club Uptown".
 The 40 Watt Uptown was large and professional, and it was a major stop for underground independent music acts in the 1980s.
 In 1987, when rents increased on the space, new owners Jared Bailey and Barrie Buck (then-wife of R.E.M. guitarist Peter Buck), moved the club back to its West Clayton Street location.

 In early 1990, the Uptown Lounge, which had served as a competitor to the 40 Watt for much of the 1980s, was closed at its original location at 140 E. Washington St. Shortly before closing the Uptown, its owners reopened the Georgia Theater as a music venue, which became the largest venue in town.
 With the Georgia Theater taking over as the high-capacity venue and with the closure of the smaller Uptown, there was again a market for a small club that would focus on local acts.

 In 1991, the 40 Watt moved to its fifth and current location at 285 West Washington Street, the former Potter's House Thrift store building.
+The club has been home to the annual FLUKE Mini-Comics & Zine Festival since 2011.